charlesneimog/py4pd/docs/index.md

 ----------

-`py4pd` integrates [Python](https://www.python.org/) as an object in [PureData](https://puredata.info/) real-time environment.
-It combines OpenMusic and OM-Sharp benefits.
-It offers artistic opportunities (easier and faster than `C` or `C++`), including score visualization, AI integration, audio analysis tools, SVG/draw score handling, and more.
+`py4pd` integrates the power of [Python](https://www.python.org/) into the real-time environment of [PureData](https://puredata.info/), provide means for score visualization, AI integration, audio analysis tools, SVG/drawing score handling, and various other functionalities.

 !!! info "How to install?"